 Assessing the Wound

-If your horse is eating, moving and otherwise acting normal, and TPRs are normal, chances are all will be well.
-If the horse appears to be in pain, the bleeding does not stop after a reasonable time or any other abnormal behavior worries you, your veterinarian is your best advisor.
+If your horse is eating, moving, and otherwise acting normally, and TPR (temperature, pulse, and respiration) values are normal, chances are good that all will be well.
+If the horse appears to be in pain, or the bleeding does not stop after a reasonable time, or any other abnormal behavior worries you, your veterinarian is your best advisor.
 Always keep your vet's number handy.

-While you are waiting for the vet, either safely tie or stable your horse, and try to keep it and yourself calm.
+While you are waiting for the vet, either safely tie or stable your horse, and ensure that both of you remain calm.
 Remember, however, that if your horse is acting in a manner that may injure you, you must keep yourself safe first.

 02 of 07

 The most common pasture injuries are scrapes.
-Scrapes occur for many reasons and result in the shearing off of the hair and a bit of skin.
-Sometimes just the hair will be missing, or the scrape may go a bit deeper, leaving a red inflamed bald area.
-These scrapes usually heal easily on their own without leaving scars.
-Because they only affect the surface of the skin, they are unlikely to become infected.
+Scrapes occur for many reasons and can result in the shearing off of the hair and a bit of skin.
+Sometimes, just the hair will be missing, or the scrape may go a bit deeper, leaving a red inflamed bald area.
+These scrapes usually heal easily on their own without considerable scarring.
+When they only affect the topmost layer of the skin, they are unlikely to become infected.

 03 of 07

-Check cuts frequently for any signs of swelling that may indicate infection.
-Cuts and lacerations may need stitching to keep them closed while they heal.
-If the cut results in a loose flap of skin stitches will be needed.
+Check cuts twice daily for any signs of swelling or foul discharge, as these signs can indicate infection.
+Depending on the length and depth of the cut, it may have to be stitched by a veterinarian.
+Stitches will decrease overall healing time and reduce scarring.
 If you can, clean the area of any dirt, and wait for the veterinarian.
 Again, consider your own safety first.
-If the horse won’t tolerate you touching the area, the vet will administer drugs to keep the horse calm while treatment takes place.
+If the horse won’t tolerate you touching the area, the vet may need to administer a sedative to keep the horse calm during treatment.
+A horse with a deeper cut would also benefit from a tetanus booster.

 04 of 07